vuejs/v2.vuejs.org/src/v2/guide/syntax.md

 {{ message | filterA | filterB }}
 ```

-In this case, `filterA`, defined with a single argument, will recieve the value of `message`, and then the `filterB` function will be called with the result of `filterA` passed into `filterB`'s single argument.
+In this case, `filterA`, defined with a single argument, will receive the value of `message`, and then the `filterB` function will be called with the result of `filterA` passed into `filterB`'s single argument.

 Filters are JavaScript functions, therefore they can take arguments: